ISU-MAVRIC/MAVRIC-Systems/README.md

   - CAD files used by multiple units
   - Etc.

-Please do not use this for:
+Please do not use this for files that pertain only to a specific unit.
- - Datasheets used by specific units
- - CAD files of parts for specific units
- - Code for specific units
- - Design Documents for sepecific units